Taylor Swift ticket trouble prompts Senate hearing

 Now, the case is getting attention on Capitol Hill.

-On Tuesday, Sen. Amy Klobuchar (D-Minn.) announced she and Sen. Mike Lee (R-UT) will hold a hearing to examine the lack of competition in the ticketing industry.
+Democratic Sen. Amy Klobuchar of Minnesota announced on Tuesday that she and Republican Sen. Mike Lee of Utah will hold a hearing to examine the lack of competition in the ticketing industry.

 This comes after Swifties expressed their frustrations over the site’s delays and errors while trying to gain entry to the tour’s presale.

-“The high fees, site disruptions, and cancellations that customers experienced show how Ticketmaster’s dominant market position means the company does not face any pressure to continually innovate and improve,” said Klobuchar.
+“The high fees, site disruptions and cancellations that customers experienced show how Ticketmaster’s dominant market position means the company does not face any pressure to continually innovate and improve,” Klobuchar said.
 “That’s why we will hold a hearing on how consolidation in the live entertainment and ticketing industry harms customers and artists alike.
 When there is no competition to incentivize better services and fair prices, we all suffer the consequences.”

-“I look forward to exercising our Subcommittee’s oversight authority to ensure that anticompetitive mergers and exclusionary conduct are not crippling an entertainment industry already struggling to recover from pandemic lockdowns,” he explained.
+“I look forward to exercising our subcommittee’s oversight authority to ensure that anticompetitive mergers and exclusionary conduct are not crippling an entertainment industry already struggling to recover from pandemic lockdowns,” he said.

 Klobuchar is the chairwoman and ranking member of the Senate Judiciary Subcommittee on Competition Policy, Antitrust, and Consumer Rights.

-Last week, she penned a letter to Ticketmaster expressing her concerns over the lack of competition in the ticketing industry.
+She wrote a letter to Ticketmaster last week expressing her concerns over the lack of competition in the ticketing industry.

-The massive turnout for the presale event crashed Ticketmaster’s website last week.
-Ticketmaster revealed it wasn’t able to handle the large number of fans logging in.
-Due to the record number, the site had to cancel general public sales, leaving many fans in the dust.
+The massive turnout for last week’s presale event crashed Ticketmaster’s website.
+Ticketmaster revealed that it wasn’t able to handle the large number of fans logging in, and because of the record number, the site had to cancel general public sales, leaving many fans in the dust.

 Swift broke her silence on the issue saying “it’s really difficult for me to trust an outside entity with these relationships and loyalties, and excruciating for me to just watch mistakes happen with no recourse.”